bin-soo/CS150A-Project/README.md

 # CS150A-Project

-## Data Preprocessing
+## Data Preprocessing with PySpark
+### feature engineering
-extract similarity or feature of KC
+1. extract similarity or feature of KC
+2. Add features: CFAR for class features.
+### dataset seperation
 k-fold cross validation for each classifier
 ## Classification
 ### Bagging - voting of L classifiers